Multi-photon entanglement and interferometry: Photonic qubits and linear optics

 For polarization qubits, any single-qubit operation can be accomplished by using a sequence of suitably oriented quarter- and half-wave plates.
-Simply, a half-wave plate retarding the $45^{\circ}$ polarization acts on the $H$ and $V$ modes exactly as a certain 50:50 BS, etc. Now, the input modes are two orthogonal polarizations instead of two orthogonal spatial input modes of a Mach-Zehnder interferometer.
-The rotation matrix is identical with (\ref{bs-u}).
-Thus one can implement any single-qubit operation on polarization qubits.
+Simply, a half-wave plate retarding the $45^{\circ}$ polarization acts on the $H$ and $V$ modes exactly as a certain 50:50 BS, etc. Now, the input modes are two orthogonal polarizations, instead of two spatial input modes of a Mach-Zehnder interferometer.

-Lastly, in certain interferometric setups, one often needs to add phase shift along a path.
-Physically, this is realized by using a slab of transparent material with an index of refraction that is different from the one for free space.
-The phase shift is determined by the thickness of the material and the index of refraction, or alternatively, by changing the path length differences between interferometric arms.

-With these simple optical elements, large optical networks can be constructed, mapping an input state onto an output state via a \textit{linear} transformation determined by the networks.
+With these simple optical elements, large optical networks can be constructed, mapping an input state onto an output state via a \textit{linear} transformation determined by the networks' unitary transformation.
 As a possible generalization of the usual interferometers with two ports, an $N$-port interferometer was proposed by Reck \textit{et al}.
 (1994), which can realize any $U(N)$ transformation for $N$ optical spatial modes by using an arrangement of BS, phase shifters and mirrors.
 Weihs \textit{et al}.
-(1996) realized an all-fiber three-path Mach-Zehnder interferometer, which is based on the idea of symmetric unbiased multiport beamsplitters (Zeilinger \textit{et al}., 1993).
-However, this device is not capable to produce an arbitrary $U(N)$ transformation.
+(1996) realized an all-fiber three-path Mach-Zehnder interferometer, which is based on the idea of symmetric unbiased multiport BSs (Zeilinger \textit{et al}., 1993).

-However, for certain applications (e.g., realizing two-photon quantum gates) nonlinearity, i.e., photon-photon interaction, is explicitly required.
-This kind of nonlinearity can be accomplished either by medium-induced photon-photon interactions (such as the nonlinearity in a Kerr medium, known as the Kerr nonlinearity) or by measurement-induced effective optical nonlinearity.
-The currently available Kerr nonlinearity is too tiny to be useful for the specified purpose.
-The effective nonlinearity induced by standard projective measurements (detection events) is now recognized as a feasible way of implementing, e.g., probabilistic two-qubit gates with photons (Knill, Laflamme, and Milburn, 2001; Kok \textit{et al}., 2007).